Night of the Demon (1980 film): Plot

 Bill Nugent, an anthropology professor, is approached by Carla Thomas, a young woman whose father was murdered in the woods in Northern California.
 She suspects that his death was caused by a Bigfoot who, according to legend, resides in the woods in the region.
-Despite a number of disappearances and brutal murders–including the death of a young couple, the manual emasculation of a biker, and the butchering of two Girl Scouts–police have deemed the theory of a Bigfoot being responsible a hoax.
+Despite many disappearances and brutal murders–including the death of a young couple, the manual emasculation of a biker, and the butchering of two Girl Scouts–police have deemed the theory of a Bigfoot being responsible a hoax.
 Carla requests to accompany Bill along with four of his students—Roy, Pete, Gary, and Linda—on an expedition aiming to prove Bigfoot's existence.

-They embark by boat along a river, and first camp on the property of an elderly man, Lou Carlson, who has claimed to witness the Bigfoot.
+They embark by boat along a river and first camp on the property of an elderly man, Lou Carlson, who has claimed to have witnessed Bigfoot.
 Lou allows them to stay but is evasive when they attempt to speak to him.
-When one of the students, Roy, bribes Lou with alcohol, Lou suggests they seek out Wanda, a recluse who resides deep in the woods, and supposedly holds more information about the Bigfoot.
+When one of the students, Roy, bribes Lou with alcohol, Lou suggests they seek out Wanda, a recluse who resides deep in the woods and supposedly holds more information about Bigfoot.
 Meanwhile, a hunter camping nearby is attacked and impaled by the Bigfoot on a jagged branch.

-The next day, Nugent and his five companions visit the nearby town, where they glean from locals more information about Wanda: She is the daughter of a deranged preacher, Emmet McGinty, whose followers were rumored to engage in inbreeding, cannibalism, and human sacrifice.
+The next day, Nugent and his 5 companions visit the nearby town, where they glean from locals more information about Wanda: She is the daughter of a deranged preacher, Emmet McGinty, whose followers were rumored to engage in inbreeding, cannibalism, and human sacrifice.
 Emmet has since committed suicide.
 After learning of this, the group returns to the woods.
-That night, after the five have fallen asleep, they are awoken by the sound of chanting.
-Bill and Roy follow the sound, and stumble upon a Satanic sexual ritual involving Wanda around an effigy of Bigfoot; among the practitioners is a local sheriff.
+After the group had fallen asleep that night, they were awoken by chanting.
+Bill and Roy follow the sound and stumble upon a Satanic sexual ritual involving Wanda around an effigy of Bigfoot; among the practitioners is a local sheriff.
 Bill interrupts the ritual by firing a gun, causing the cultists to scatter.